 Harry’s Razors Cost vs Competition

-* Note there are several gillette kits plus various quantities of blade packs (4, 8, 12, etc.), blade types (Mach3, Fusion5, ProGlide, ProGlide Shield, SkinGuard, etc.) and shave gels (Series 3x, 2 in 1 ProGlide, PURE, Fusion Hydragel, etc).
+* Note there are several Gillette kits plus various quantities of blade packs (4, 8, 12, etc.), blade types (Mach3, Fusion5, ProGlide, ProGlide Shield, SkinGuard, etc.) and shave gels (Series 3x, 2 in 1 ProGlide, PURE, Fusion Hydragel, etc).
 Same goes for safety razor selection.
-To give as close to an apples-to-apples comparision, I’ve used the most common, non-promo sets.
+To give as close to an apples-to-apples comparison, I’ve used the most common, non-promo sets.

 What’s Included with Harry’s Razors Shave Club?

-The Truman set that we tested comes with the following:
+The Truman set we tested comes with the following:

 - 3 Blade Cartridges